FAForever/wiki-pages/Play/Game/Hotkeys/OrdersMouseContext.md

 ## Upgrade a structure

 Attempts to upgrade the structure you're hovering over.
-Favors upgrading to a support factory when possible.
+Favours upgrading to a support factory when possible.
 There is a secondary alternative hotkey that also pauses the structure.
 This works in synergy with the 'Assist to unpause' feature in the game options.

 <br>